kbaseIncubator/enigma_metal_campaign/README.md

 - leftmost column contains row identifier (like R1, R2, ...);

-- a cell in the Entity column contains reserved words "Time series";
+- a cell in the Category column contains reserved words "Time series";

 - a cell in the Property column contains reserved word "Time";